 NUMBER FOUR: The Confessional

-The college application essay is not the ideal forum in which to confess all of your past crimes, failures, and misdeeds.
+The college application essay is not the ideal forum to confess all of your past crimes, failures, and misdeeds.
 This seems like common sense, but a surprisingly large number of students do this every year.
-They think they are writing a story of redemption and reformation, but usually they are simply confessing to things the college never would have known about in the first place.
+They think they are writing a story of redemption and reformation.
+Usually, they are simply confessing to things the college never would have known about in the first place.
 I’ve seen students confess to racism, sexism, and homophobia.
 I’ve seen students go on at great length about the one math test they failed in 9th grade.
 All of them redeem themselves by the end of the essay, but first they give the reader a negative image to hold on to.

 NUMBER FIVE: The Resume

-Students spend their entire high school lives building a list of impressive accomplishments and extracurricular activities, so it’s little surprise that many students write about this in their application essays.
+Students spend their entire high school lives building a list of impressive accomplishments and extracurricular activities.
+It’s little surprise that many students write about this in their application essays.
 Since you should have already listed your extracurricular activities, leadership positions, awards, honors, and recognitions in the appropriate space in your application, you don’t need to write about all of them in your essay.
 It’s repetitive and it often fails to tell the admission officer anything new about who you are.

 BONUS TIP: Proof Read!!!